TouK/nussknacker/docs/installation_configuration_guide/Common.md

 The location and name of the configuration file is defined by the CONFIG_FILE environment variable.
 Consult [Basic environment variables](../installation/Installation.md#basic-environment-variables) for information on how this variable is resolved.

-For K8s based installation consult [Nussknacker Helm chart documentation](https://artifacthub.io/packages/helm/touk/nussknacker) for details of K8s specific configuration.
+Details of K8s based configuration can be found in  [Nussknacker Helm chart documentation](https://artifacthub.io/packages/helm/touk/nussknacker).
 ## Configuration areas

 Nussknacker configuration is divided into several configuration areas, each area addressing a specific aspect of using Nussknacker: